halilb/react-native-textinput-effects/README.md

 ![](screenshots/full.gif)

+## Blog Post

+I've recently written a blog post about [Creating an Animated TextField with React Native](https://bilir.me/blog/creating-an-animated-textfield-with-react-native).
+While it isn't directly related to this library, I think you might still find it useful to understand the basics of creating an animated text input with `React Native Animated` library.

 ## Installation

 The latest version of this project needs **react-native >= 0.55(March 2018 release)** due to **createRef** usage.
 Go with the latest version: